markblandford/home/src/assets/articles/how-i-practice-tdd/article.md

 }
 ```

-And that should be that.
+And that should be it.
 Again, this is untested but looks about right to me. 🤞

 ### Integration Tests

-If it is warranted, I highly recommend TDD with Integration Tests.
-I actually find these easier, and depending on the Unit Under Test absolutely lead to better quality.
+I highly recommend TDD with Integration Tests.
+I actually find these easier, and depending on the Unit Under Test absolutely leads to better quality.
 By following TDD with Integration Tests also prevents me from forgetting to implement the tests, which I think happens frequently.

 For example: